-Plantronics Backbeat Go 810 is the antidote to expensive noise-canceling headphones
+Plantronics BackBeat Go 810 is the antidote to expensive noise-canceling headphones

 Plantronics has been putting out a steady stream of pretty affordable headphones that deliver good performance for the money, and the BackBeat Go 810 fits right in with them.
 Featuring noise-canceling in an over-ear design for $150, in many ways it's the "light" version of the company's BackBeat Pro 2, which lists for $200.

 I got a chance to try an early review sample for a few days, and I think Plantronics has done of a lot of things right with the headphone.
 It feels pretty sturdy and folds flat into a thin cloth carrying pouch.
-At 8 ounces or 227 grams, it's not as light as the BackBeat Go 600 (6.4 ounces (181 grams), which leaves off the noise-canceling, but it's not heavy either.
+At 8 ounces (227 grams), it's not as light as the BackBeat Go 600 at 6.4 ounces (181 grams), which leaves off the noise-canceling, but it's not heavy either.

 The ear pads are equipped with memory foam and although they're not as soft and comfy as the ones that come with the Bose QuietComfort 35 II or new Sony WH-1000XM3, the BackBeat Go 810 is a comfortable headphone -- just not exceptionally so.